 GeneCards Summary for PDE4B Gene

 PDE4B (Phosphodiesterase 4B) is a Protein Coding gene.
 Diseases associated with PDE4B include Ocular Hypotension and Acrodysostosis.
-Among its related pathways are cAMP signaling pathway and DAG and IP3 signaling.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Signaling by GPCR.
 GO annotations related to this gene include ion channel binding and cAMP binding.
-An important paralog of this gene is PDE7A.
+An important paralog of this gene is PDE4D.

 UniProtKB/Swiss-Prot Summary for PDE4B Gene